antonio-cortegoso-sanles/marvel-super-heroes/README.md

 ### Coroutines
 Since _multithreading_ has historically been a challenge in Android Development, the team has decided to include [coroutines](https://codelabs.developers.google.com/codelabs/kotlin-coroutines/#0).
 This is one of the most interesting and appealing features recently introduced in Kotlin.

 The main advantage that supports the usage of _coroutines_ is an easy and enhanced multithreading management. _Coroutines_  allow to turn asynchronous operations in synchronous code, without affecting the application overall performance.

 From the _execution-flow_ perspective, every task is undertaken in the main thread (UI thread), until a _use-case_ is invoked.
 From that moment onwards, operations are handled in worker threads, to later retrieve the computed results in the main thread again.

+### Database
+One of the objectives of this app is that it can be used offline.

+For this reason, a Room database is used to store all the data to be displayed as they are consulted.
+Room provides an abstraction layer on top of SQLite that enables seamless database access while harnessing the full power of SQLite.